Services

 Topics covered

-Decision-making frameworks, bias detection, metacognition, dual-process thinking, AI as a thinking partner
+Critical thinking, decision architecture, bias detection, metacognition, dual-process thinking, communication, AI as a thinking partner etc.

 Scientific foundation

-Research shows that targeted reflection and the training of metacognitive strategies significantly improve decision quality, reduce rumination, and strengthen confidence in one’s own judgement.
-Even brief bias-awareness interventions have been shown to produce measurable improvements in decision behaviour (Morewedge et al., 2015; Kakinohana & Pilati, 2023; Larrick & Feiler, 2015).
+Research shows that targeted reflection and metacognitive strategy training significantly improve decision quality, reduce rumination and strengthen confidence in one’s own judgement.
+Even brief bias-awareness interventions produce measurable improvements in decision behaviour (Morewedge et al., 2015; Kakinohana & Pilati, 2023; Larrick & Feiler, 2015).

 The aim is independence.
-You leave with tools, language and routines to think clearly and act with intent.
+You leave with tools, a clear language and stable routines that support clearer thinking and more intentional action.

 Start here